wkumari/draft-vandergaast-edns-client-subnet/README.md

 Contavalli, et al.      Expires December 14, 2015               [Page 3]

-Internet-Draft         Client Subnet in DNS Querys             June 2015
+Internet-Draft        Client Subnet in DNS Queries              Jun 2015

    deployment.
 It is completely optional and can safely be ignored by